LunarG/VulkanTools/vkconfig_gui/README.md

 - `HKEY_CURRENT_USER\Software\Khronos\Vulkan\ImplicitLayers` will have an entry that points to the JSON file above
 - `HKEY_CURRENT_USER\Software\Khronos\Vulkan\Settings` will have an entry that points to the text file above
 - `HKEY_CURRENT_USER\Software\LunarG\vkconfig` stores the application settings for `vkconfig`

-### Environment Variables (Deprecated)

-OS Environment Variables are the legacy approach to configure layers however they should be considered deprecated in favor of using `vk_layer_settings.txt` either locally, next to the Vulkan Applications or globally, generated from *Vulkan Configurator*.